refinedev/refine/documentation/docs/ui-frameworks/mui/hooks/useAutocomplete.md

 });
 ```

-Amount of records to fetch in select box.
+Amount of records to fetch in the select box.

 ### `onSearch`